 Information & Terminology

-Like many of us, you will most likely be struggling to come to terms with the fact you or your child has a Rare Disease.
-Not only a rare disease, but a disease that comes with many titles .
+Like many of us, as a newly diagnosed family you will most likely be struggling to come to terms with the fact you or your child has a Rare Disease.
+Not only a rare disease, but a disease that comes with many titles and information that will be new .

-In this section we will try and address in simple terms what some of the titles actually are, for like many of us in the beginning these terms will be new to you and your family.
+In this section we will address in simple terms what some of these titles are.
 We will also cover information that we feel is relevant to newly diagnosed families.

 What's in a Name?